 The Work-based Learning Model

-It is true that education plays perhaps the most important role in people’s lives.
-On a personal and professional level, education is able to provide us with opportunities that we could never imagine.
+Indeed, education plays perhaps the most important role in people’s lives.
+On a personal and professional level, education can provide us with opportunities that we could never imagine.

 In regards to technological achievements, education is the right path to follow if we wish to improve our technical and employability skills and set strong foundations that will support the continuing education we will need to receive in the future.

 The vast majority of business owners out there know, however, that no employee is happy when they have to devote personal time to educate themselves on matters of the company.
-From those who do, a large percentage is actually afraid of being let go due to the lack of technical skills that were not really a requirement when they applied for the position.
+For those who do, a large percentage is afraid of being let go due to the lack of technical skills that were not a requirement when they applied for the position.

 Moreover, by “forcing” employees to devote personal time to this matter, a company is not helping them cultivate a spirit of collaboration and devotion to the company.
 At the end of the day, an employee that will need or “be forced” in a way, to give personal time to be educated on matters of the company, will most likely search for better options.